Margaret River Wine and Nature Tour

 - Product code: NT

-You will see stunning coastal scenery, beautiful Hamelin Bay (stingrays), majestic Boranup Karri Forest and a cave.
+You will see beautiful coastal scenery, breathtaking Hamelin Bay (stingrays), majestic Boranup Karri Forest and a cave.
 Visit 2-3 boutique wineries for free tastings as well as free tastings at chocolate, coffee, olive, jam & nougat factories and many other attractions including breweries and distilleries, depending on time and inclination.
 This is an all day tour and includes a delicious lunch with a glass of wine or beer in a beautiful forest setting.
 Complimentary bottled water and refreshments will be presented during the tour.

 We can craft a unique tour just for you as well so let us put together a special itinerary.
 Call 1800 024 649 or email for more information.